 Representatives of the financial sector are important – experts in bonds, risk and insurance.
 There is plenty of capital out there looking for good projects to finance, but the main constraint for investors is the assurance that those projects will find a market.
 Creating certainty is one important thing politicians and policymakers can do to help – and it is they who, ultimately, will need the vision to define goals for the energy sector and devise policies to achieve them.

-What are the biggest emerging trends in the energy sector?
+What are the biggest emerging trends for the future of energy?

 The decentralization of energy generation is an enormous trend.
 Innovation is also being democratized; it is no longer just the incumbents who can innovate.
 Consumers, increasingly, are in the driver’s seat; there is more real-time interaction between energy service providers and consumers – whether that is the operator of a factory with sophisticated demand response or an Indian farmer using a mobile phone to manage crops.

-We are continuing to see drastic reductions in the cost of many renewable technologies as well as greater accessibility to energy storage and efficiency.
+We are continuing to see drastic reductions in the cost of many renewable technologies as well as greater accessibility to energy storage and efficiency and a brighter future of energy.

 How far are we from renewables no longer needing subsidies to compete?